mortymith/Fstudents-/Inventory Management System (v0.1).md

 - As a Viewer, I want to be prevented from making any changes to the data so that I cannot accidentally or intentionally alter inventory records.

 - As a System Integrator, I want the IMS to automatically receive sales data from the POS system so that inventory counts are always accurate and reflect real-time sales.

-- As a Mobile User, I want all system interfaces to be fully responsive and functional on my device so that I can perform my duties efficiently from anywhere in the warehouse.

 - As a User, I want the system to provide clear and actionable error messages so that I can understand and resolve issues without technical assistance.